Four dead, 17 missing as fierce typhoon pounds Tokyo

 "We brought with us the bare necessities.
 I'm scared to think about when we will have run out diapers and milk."

-The Rugby World Cup match between Namibia and Canada on Sunday in Kamaishi was canceled.
-Two matches were canceled on Saturday.
+The Rugby World Cup match between Namibia and Canada on Sunday in Kamaishi was cancelled.
+Two matches were cancelled on Saturday.

-Formula One Grand Prix organizers had canceled all practice and qualifying sessions scheduled for Saturday.